 As simple as installing any other global node package.
 Be sure to have npm and node (

->= 1.0) installed and launch:
+>= 4.3.2 version) installed and launch:

 $ npm install -g norrisbot

 API Token, copy it in a safe place and get ready to use it.

 The NorrisBot is configurable through environment variables.
 There are several variable available: